Control of vertex probability via edge-weight modulation in continuous-time quantum walks: Introduction

-The engineering of graphs has revealed other applications and effects in the continuous-time version of quantum walks.
-For instance, dynamic graphs can be a route to build quantum logic gates \cite{herrman2019continuous,wong2019isolated,herrman2022simplifying}.
-A defective graph structure can localize the state \cite{li2015single} and drive to Parrondo's effect \cite{ximenes2024parrondo}.
-Earlier works showed weighted graphs \cite{zhang2000heavy} as a resource for reaching perfect state transfer \cite{feder2006perfect,canul2009quantum,kendon2011perfect}, universal mixing \cite{carlson2007universal}, and a faster quantum search \cite{wong2015faster,wong2016engineering}.
-Recently, Sett et al studied the zero transfer effect in quantum walks on complex-weighted graphs starting from particular initial states \cite{sett2019Zero} evolved by the adjacency matrix \cite{wong2016Laplacian}.
-Khalique et al demonstrated the chiral controlling of the flux of quantum information of such walks starting from delocalized states \cite{khalique2021controlled}.
-After that, other works deeply discussed these chiral quantum walks \cite{chaves2023why,bottarelli2023quantum}.
+The design of graphs has revealed additional applications and effects in CTQWs.
+For instance, dynamic graphs can provide a pathway for implementing quantum logic gates \cite{herrman2019continuous,wong2019isolated,herrman2022simplifying}.
+Graph structures with time-dependent weights can localize the state \cite{li2015single} and give rise to Parrondo's effect \cite{ximenes2024parrondo}.
+Earlier works demonstrated that weighted graphs \cite{zhang2000heavy} can serve as a resource for achieving perfect state transfer \cite{feder2006perfect,canul2009quantum,kendon2011perfect}, universal mixing \cite{carlson2007universal}, and faster quantum search \cite{wong2015faster,wong2016engineering}.
+More recently, Sett \textit{et al.} investigated the zero transfer effect.
+This effect consists of the suppression of the probability amplitude at specific vertices in quantum walks on complex-weighted graphs, starting from particular initial states \cite{sett2019Zero} and evolving under the adjacency matrix \cite{wong2016Laplacian}.
+In subsequent works, Khalique \textit{et al.} and others demonstrated the chiral control of quantum information flux in such walks on complex-weighted graphs, starting from a superposition of multiple vertex states \cite{khalique2021controlled,chaves2023why,bottarelli2023quantum}.

-Let us assume the following scenario.
-Consider a graph whose edges between the central vertex and its neighbors have weights higher than the other edges.
-Suppose it implies a small probability of finding the particle on the central vertex below the detectable threshold in a quantum walk.
-Then, how does this probability differ from the null probability for practical purposes?
-Our main goal here is to find if there is another avenue to achieve an almost zero transfer in such systems.
-In particular, our interest lies in quantum walks on tree graphs since they could be building blocks of a complex network \cite{mata2020complex}.
-Therefore, we aim to investigate what conditions are necessary for the probability on the central vertex to become approximately null on weighted tree graphs.
-We hope to extend the current knowledge through more options for initial states and real-weighted graphs to reach zero transfer in quantum walks.
+Although the zero transfer effect provides an elegant example of state suppression in quantum walks, it relies on restrictive conditions such as complex edge weights and finely tuned initial states.
+In this work, we investigate the control of vertex occupation probabilities in CTQWs through local edge-weight modulation.
+Specifically, we consider tree graphs where the root vertex has edges weighted by a factor $J$ larger than the others.
+In this configuration, the probability of detecting the walker at the root vertex is not strictly zero but is suppressed as $1/J^2$, provided the initial state has no support on the root or its nearest neighbors.
+This mechanism demonstrates how simple real-weight modifications can effectively suppress occupation at selected vertices, thereby establishing a practical pathway for controlling quantum transport in more general weighted graphs, with potential applications in quantum state engineering.